imbo/imbo/README.markdown

 Fetches extra header information about the meta data attached to the image identified by &lt;image&gt;.

 ## Authentication
 All write operations (PUT, POST and DELETE) requires authentication using an Hash-based Message Authentication Code (HMAC).
-The data PHPIMS uses when generating this code is:
+The data Imbo uses when generating this code is:

 * HTTP method (PUT, POST or DELETE)
-* Resource identifier (for instance `<publicKey>/<image>` if your PHPIMS installation answers directly in the document root)
+* Resource identifier (for instance `<publicKey>/<image>` if your Imbo installation answers directly in the document root)
 * Public key (random MD5 hash that exists both on the server and the client)
 * GMT timestamp (YYYY-MM-DDTHH:MMZ, for instance: 2011-02-01T14:33Z)